python-attrs/cattrs/docs/generating.rst

     {'a': 1}

 Note that the per-attribute value overrides the per-class value.
-A side-effect of this rule is the ability to force the presence of a subset of fields.
+A side-effect of this is the ability to force the presence of a subset of fields.
 For example, consider a class with a `DateTime` field and a factory for it: skipping the unstructuring of the `DateTime` field would be inconsistent and based on the current time.
 So we apply the `omit_if_default` rule to the class,